ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 {: #vpc-multi-region-create-infrastructure}
 {: step}

-In this section, you will create your own VPC in region 1 with subnets created in two different zones of region 1 followed by provisioning of VSIs.
+In this section, you will create your own VPC in region 1 with subnets created in two different zones of region 1 followed by the provisioning of VSIs.

-To create your own {{site.data.keyword.vpc_short}} in region 1 with a subnet in each zone,

-1. Navigate to [Virtual Private Clouds](https://{DomainName}/vpc-ext/network/vpcs) page and click on **Create**
+1. Navigate to [Virtual Private Clouds](https://{DomainName}/vpc-ext/network/vpcs) page and click on **Create**.
-2. Under **New virtual private cloud** section:
-   * Enter **vpc-region1** as name for your VPC.
+2. Enter **vpc-region1** for the name of your VPC.
-   * Select a **Resource group**.
+3. Select a **Resource group**.
-   * Optionally, add **Tags** to organize your resources.
+4. Optionally, add **Tags** to organize your resources.
-3. The default access control list (ACL) **(Allow all)** is appropriate for your VPC
-4. Uncheck SSH and ping from the **Default security group** and leave **Enable access to classic resources** unchecked.
-SSH access will later be added to the maintenance security group.
-The maintenance security group must be added to an instance to allow SSH access from the bastion server.
+5. Uncheck SSH and ping from the **Default security group** and leave **Enable access to classic resources** unchecked.
+SSH access will later be added to a maintenance security group.
+The maintenance security group is added to an instance to allow SSH access from a bastion server.
 Ping access is not required for this tutorial.
-5. Leave **Create a default prefix for each zone** checked.
+6. Leave **Create a default prefix for each zone** checked.
-6. Under **Subnets** change the name of the Zone 1 subnet.
+7. Under **Subnets** change the name of the Zone 1 subnet.
 Click the pencil icon:
    * Enter **vpc-region1-zone1-subnet** as your subnet's unique name.
    * Select the same **Resource group** as the VPC resource group.
    * Leave the defaults in the other values.
    * Click **Save**
-7. Under **Subnets** change the name of the Zone 2 subnet.
+8. Under **Subnets** change the name of the Zone 2 subnet.
 Click the pencil icon:
    * Enter **vpc-region1-zone2-subnet** as your subnet's unique name.
    * Select the same **Resource group** as the VPC resource group.
    * Leave the defaults in the other values.
    * Click **Save**
-8. Under **Subnets** delete the subnet in Zone 3.
+9. Under **Subnets** delete the subnet in Zone 3.
 Click the minus icon.
-9. Click **Create virtual private cloud** to provision the instance.
+10. Click **Create virtual private cloud** to provision the instance.

 ### Create a security group to allow inbound traffic to your application
 {: #vpc-multi-region-4}